|

 Penn State, Ohio State, Iowa, Alabama, etc. Even when he is

 covered up, he catches the ball.
-Great pick-up by the Bellcows.
+Great pick for the Jets.

 |